1. What is fulvestrant?

 Fulvestrant is the generic (non-branded) name of the drug.
-Faslodex is its brand name.
+Its brand name is Faslodex.

 If your cancer is oestrogen receptor negative, then fulvestrant will not be of any benefit to you.

-Fulvestrant may be prescribed if your breast cancer has progressed while you’re taking, or after you’ve had, other hormone treatments.
-It can still be effective after other hormone therapies have stopped working because it works in a different way.
+Fulvestrant may be prescribed if your breast cancer has progressed while you are taking, or after you have had, other hormone therapies.
+It can still work after other hormone therapies have stopped being effective because it acts in a different way.

 Fulvestrant is given by two injections, one in each buttock.
 These are known as intramuscular (IM) injections.

 It’s usually given every two weeks for the first three doses, then once a month.
-It may be given either at the hospital or at your local doctor’s surgery.
+It may be given either at the hospital or at your GP (local doctor) surgery.

-You’ll usually be given fulvestrant for as long as it keeps your breast cancer under control.
-This will vary from person to person and your specialist team will talk to you about your individual situation.
+You will usually be given fulvestrant for as long as it keeps your breast cancer under control.
+This will be assessed by scans and a review of how you are feeling and any symptoms.
+The length of time fulvestrant is taken for will vary from person to person and your specialist team will talk to you about your individual situation.

-Most people having fulvestrant have mild side effects.
+Most people having fulvestrant have mild side effects that often improve over time.
 However, everyone reacts differently to drugs and some people experience more side effects than others.
+The main side effects are listed here.
+You may have some or none of these.

 Common side effects